front/storypage/README.md

 `npm start` to run the app

 ## Deployment

-After pull from remote, run `npm run build`.
+After pull from remote:
+`npm install` to install dependences if there are new and `npm run build`.

 ## Globals (required by Guternberg-js)